Datalog that's as easy as ABC.

 AbcDatalog is distributed under a BSD License.

-Both the graphical Datalog editor/interpreter and the parser included in the source code recognize the following grammar for Datalog:
+The graphical Datalog editor/interpreter and the parser included in the source code both recognize the following grammar for Datalog:

 An AbcDatalog program consists of a set of clauses.
-Bodiless clauses are treated as EDB facts.
+Bodiless clauses are treated as initial facts.
 Clauses with bodies are treated as rules for deriving IDB relations.
 A query is phrased as an atom followed by a question mark.
 Not every evaluation engine provided by AbcDatalog supports every language feature in the above grammar.

 Comments begin with the character